 It also fosters positivity, improves motor skills, and strengthens memory.
 In addition, it is one of the most fun hobbies you and your kids can do together.

-So, whether you’re learning acrylic painting to unwind or relax after a long day at work or want to enhance your artistic skills, or looking for easy painting ideas for kids, I’ve put together some simple and easy tips on how to paint flowers that all beginners will find helpful.
+So, whether you’re learning acrylic painting to unwind or relax after a long day at work or want to enhance your artistic skills, or looking for easy painting ideas, I’ve put together some simple and easy tips on how to paint flowers that all beginners will find helpful.

 Once you ace these techniques, you will be able to take on more challenging compositions and create some truly stunning masterpieces all by yourself.
 If you’d rather watch a video tutorial you can checkout the full length flower painting tutorial on YouTube here.